dequelabs/axe-devtools-ios-sample-app/README.md

 ### For Manual Testing

-1. Add your Deque API Key to `Login.swift`.
-_This app is ready for manual testing out of the box; running it in Xcode will show the floating action button._
+1. To manually test this app, use the [Mobile Analyzer](https://github.com/dequelabs/axe-devtools-mobile-analyzer).

 ### For Automated Testing

 1. Add your Deque API Key to `Login.swift`.

-1. In `SceneDelegate.swift`, comment out `axe?.showA11yFAB()` to remove manual mode, and uncomment the line for automated testing `axe?.showA11yFAB(customFAB: AutomatedTestFAB())`.

-1. Once you have a device or simulator ready to go, open `SampleUITests-UIKit.swift`, and tap on the diamond to run this suite.
+2. Once you have a device or simulator ready to go, open `SampleUITests-XCUI.swift`, and tap on the diamond to run this suite.
 The simulator will launch, and the tests will run.

 <img src="doc_img/UITests.png" alt="Shows the click area for running the UI test."/>